sgvictorino/oledb/README.md

 - `.procedureScalar(command, [parameters])` - Excutes a stored procedure and returns the result.
 - `.transaction(commands)` - Excutes an array of commands in a single transaction and returns the result of each.
 - `.transaction(callback)` - Run a callback that receives a transaction instance with automatic commit/rollback.
+- `.run(commands)` - Executes an array of commands outside of a transaction and returns the results of each.
 - `.beginTransaction()` - Returns a transaction instance that requires manual commit/rollback.

 Each parameter is described below: